crkn-rcdr/demo-blacklight/README.md

 Blacklight instance will be running at: http://localhost:3000

-Go to the above link and run the db migrations by clicking the button.
+Go to the above link for Blacklight and run the db migrations by clicking the button.

 See CRKN test data!